 The National Planning Practice Guidance (PPG): ‘Open space, sports and recreation facilities, public rights of way and local green space’; published March 2014 notes that

-‘Open space should be taken into account in planning for new development and considering proposals that may affect existing open space’ (para 96).
+‘Open space should be taken into account in planning for new development and considering proposals that may affect existing open space’ (PPG para 1).

 ‘Open space, which includes all open space of public value, can take many forms, from formal sports pitches to open areas within a development, linear corridors and country parks.
-It can provide health and recreation benefits to people living and working nearby; have an ecological value and contribute to green infrastructure’ (para 171),
+It can provide health and recreation benefits to people living and working nearby; have an ecological value and contribute to green infrastructure’ (PPG para 1),

 The PPG includes further guidance on the LGS designation.
 The guidance addresses questions relating to what sort of sites would be suitable for LGS designation and what the designation means in practice.
 The following paragraphs in the PPG are of particular relevance for the evaluation of sites for LGS designation.
 Key points are summarised below:

-LGS designation should be consistent with local planning for sustainable development and should not be used in a way that undermines this aim of plan making. (para 7)
+LGS designation should be consistent with local planning for sustainable development and should not be used in a way that undermines this aim of plan making.
+(PPG para 7)

-Generally LGS designation is rarely appropriate for land which is subject to planning permission for development. (para 8)
+Generally LGS designation is rarely appropriate for land which is subject to planning permission for development.
+(PPG para 8)

-The proximity of a LGS to the community it serves will depend on local circumstances, including why the green area is seen as special e.g. if public access is a factor, then the site should be in easy walking distance. (para 14)
+The proximity of a LGS to the community it serves will depend on local circumstances, including why the green area is seen as special e.g. if public access is a factor, then the site should be in easy walking distance.
+(PPG para 14)

-There are no hard and fast rules about how big a LGS can be because places are different and a degree of judgement will inevitably be needed. (para 15)
+There are no hard and fast rules about how big a LGS can be because places are different and a degree of judgement will inevitably be needed.
+(PPG para 15)

 Some areas that may be considered for designation as LGS may already have largely unrestricted public access, however land could be considered for LGS designation if there is no public access (e.g. if valued for biodiversity, historic significance and/or beauty).
-LGS designation in itself does not confer any rights of public access over what exists at present. (para 17)
+LGS designation in itself does not confer any rights of public access over what exists at present.
+(PPG para 17)

 UK Biodiversity Action Plan

 Within the UK Biodiversity Action Plan (UK BAP) 1992 there are priority habitats covering a wide range of semi-natural habitat types, with those identified as being the most threatened and requiring conservation action.
 The UK BAP was succeeded in July 2012 by the 'UK Post-2010 Biodiversity Framework', however the list of priority habitats remains an important reference source and was used to prepare the statutory lists of priority habitats, as required under NERC Act 2006.

+UK national biodiversity strategy and action plan 2025 aims to reverse loss of biodiversity

-Natural Environment and Rural Communities Act 2006
+Natural Environment and Rural Communities Act 2006 and Environment Act 2021

 Under section 41 of the Natural Environment and Rural Communities (NERC) Act (2006) habitats and species “of principal importance for the purpose of conserving biodiversity” were identified which needed to be taken into consideration by a public body when performing any of its functions, i.e. to ensure that biodiversity is an integral element of policy and decision making.

+The Environment Act 2021 builds on the NERC Act with legally binding targets to reverse the decline of nature by 2030 and requires local authorities to take action for nature recovery

+The Biodiversity Strategy 2020 (2011) outlines the wildlife and ecosystem services strategy, and is incorporated into the NPPF and PPG, with a key aim of improving habitat quality of priority habitats.

 The Croft and its Biodiversity